v-rgrace/Viva/Viva/glint/setup/id-update.md

 This error occurs when there are users in the uploaded file with blank employee ID values.

 #### Resolution
-Review the uploaded file and provide employee ID values where users have no ID listed.
+Review the uploaded file and provide employee ID values where users have no ID listed or delete the users if their ID shouldn't be updated.

 ### NO_EMPLOYEE_RECORD